What is a Data Science R&D Approach?

 Development: Eventually, when the underlying problem becomes well-defined and solve-able, then it’s time for the development phase.
 At that point, Foxworthy “gets the project manager and engineering involved because you should be able to scope the time.”

-As Nick explains in the data science vs software engineering post, data science is generally a research endeavor that needs flexible processes.
+As explained in the data science vs software engineering post, data science is generally a research endeavor that needs flexible processes.
 However, full-scale data science products to be deployed which is more of a software engineering approach.
 Therefore, it makes sense to use two different project management approaches for these two different project phases.

 So is data science r&d the way to manage projects?
 Well…it’s complicated.